diegolagoglez/dlang-sigsegv-so-proof-of-concept/README.md

 Compiling the library is made with or without -H option to generate or not the interface file (*.di).
 After that, the test program is compiled against the library importing the source file (*.d).

-This import, [as stated in documentation](https://dlang.org/dmd-linux.html#interface-files), uses interface files before source files if they are present.
+With this import, [as stated in documentation](https://dlang.org/dmd-linux.html#interface-files), `dmd` uses interface files before source files if they are present.

 And, when the test program is compiled using that interface file, that program throws a SIGSEGV on every run.